-If applicable, we will send tax statements to you each year identifying the taxable portion of your distributions, the return of capital component of distributions and redemption proceeds paid to you for each year.
+If applicable, we will send tax statements to you each year identifying the taxable portion of your distributions (including, for the Transitional Year, the portion of the Deemed Capital Gains apportioned to each Period, if the September 23 Tax Proposals are enacted as proposed), the return of capital component of distributions and redemption proceeds paid to you for each year.
 Tax statements will not be sent to you if you did not receive distributions or redemption proceeds, or if units are held in your registered plan.
 You should keep detailed records of your purchase cost, sales charges, distributions, redemption proceeds and redemption charges in order to calculate the ACB of your units.
 You may wish to consult a tax advisor to help you with these calculations.

 Generally, you will be required to provide your financial advisor with information related to your citizenship or residence for tax purposes, and, if applicable, your foreign tax identification number.
-If you, or your controlling person(s) are (i) identified as a U.S. Person

-(including a U.S. resident or citizen), (ii) identified as a tax resident of a country other than Canada or the U.S., or (iii) do not provide the required information and indicia of U.S. or non-Canadian status are present, details about you and your investment in a Fund will be reported to the CRA unless units are held inside a registered plan (other than a FHSA).
-Based on proposals to amend the Tax Act and the CRA's published administrative practice, FHSAs are expected to be treated in the same way as other Registered Plans.
+If you, or your controlling person(s) are (i) identified as a U.S. Person (including a U.S. resident or citizen), (ii) identified as a tax resident of a country other than Canada or the U.S., or (iii) do not provide the required information and indicia of U.S. or non-Canadian status are present, details about you and your investment in a Fund will be reported to the CRA unless units are held inside a registered plan.
 The CRA will provide the information to the relevant foreign tax authorities under exchange of information treaties.

-If you hold units of the Funds inside a registered plan
+If you hold units of a Fund inside a registered plan